VincentMasselis/TPMS-advanced/README.md

 ## Features

-* QR Code scanning
 * Pressures alerts
 * Temperature alerts
+* Support one or multiple cars
+* QR Code scanning
 * Dark mode
 * Pressure and temperature units selection
+* Show the latest recorded value even after a restart
-* Favourites sensors
+* Filter with favourites sensors

 ## What's next ?

-* Multiple cars
 * Temperature history
 * Automatic startup in background when connected to the car's radio in bluetooth
 * Add support for other BLE Sensors